4 Essential Onboarding Checklists for New Employees

 A new joiner’s first day can be overwhelming.
 From anxiety, to excitement, to pressure of fitting in.
 That’s why we recommended connecting with new joiners beforehand.

 Setting an open line of communication and maintaining a dialogue as soon as the contract is signed allows HR managers to set the stage, create clear and realistic expectations leading up to the new job and share helpful documents.
 This is called “pre-boarding”—the time between when a new joiner signs their employment contract, up until their first day.

 The pre-boarding phase is also a time in which team leaders and HR managers can start the preparations to welcome their new team members.
-This can include setting up their work space or desk and ensuring necessary supplies are readily accessible for the first day.
 This process also involves internal communications—informing current employees of the new addition to their team and the role they will play within the company.